Jump to content

 Overview

 The Karaite Jewish community of Jerusalem purchased the codex about a hundred years after it was made.[6][7]
-When the Crusaders conquered Jerusalem in 1099, the synagogue was plundered and the codex was held for a high ransom, which was paid with money coming from Egypt, leading to the codex being transferred there.[1]
-It was preserved at the Karaite, then at the Rabbanite synagogue in Old Cairo, where it was consulted by Maimonides, who described it as a text trusted by all Jewish scholars.
-It is rumoured that in 1375 one of Maimonides' descendants brought it to Aleppo, Syria, leading to its present name.[1]
+When the Crusaders conquered Jerusalem in 1099, the synagogue was plundered.
+The codex was held for a high ransom, which was paid with money from Egypt, leading to the codex being transferred there.[1]
+It was preserved by the Karaites, then at the Rabbanite synagogue in Old Cairo, where it was consulted by Maimonides, who described it as a text trusted by all Jewish scholars.
+It is rumoured that in 1375 one of Maimonides' descendants brought it to Mamluk-ruled Aleppo, leading to its present name.[1]

-The Aleppo Codex was submitted by Israel for inclusion in UNESCO's Memory of the World Register and was included in 2015.[8]
+Israel submitted the Aleppo Codex for inclusion in UNESCO's Memory of the World international register and was included in 2015.[8]

 Ransom from Crusaders (1100)

-[It was] transferred [...] according to the law of redemption from imprisonment [in which it had fallen] in Jerusalem, the Holy City, may it be rebuilt and reestablished, to the congregation in Egypt of Knisat Yerushalayim, may it be built and established in the life of Israel.
-Blessed be he who preserves it and cursed be he who steals it, and cursed be he who sells it, and cursed be he who pawns it.
-It may not be sold and it may not be defiled forever.[11]
+Transferred according to the commandment to redeem captives, from the loot of the holy city of Jerusalem, may she be rebuilt and reestablished, to the Egyptian congregation, to the Jerusalemite synagogue, may [Jerusalem] be rebuilt and reestablished in the life of Israel.
+Blessed be he who preserves it and cursed be he who steals it or sells it or pawns it.
+It may never be sold or bought.[14]

 In Aleppo

 The Aleppo community guarded the Codex zealously for some 600 years: it was kept, together with three other Biblical manuscripts, in a special cupboard (later, an iron safe) in a basement chapel of the Central Synagogue of Aleppo, supposed to have been the Cave of Elijah.
 It was regarded as the community's most sacred possession: Those in trouble would pray before it, and oaths were taken by it.
-The community received queries from Jews around the world, who asked that various textual details be checked, correspondence which is preserved in the responsa literature, and which allows for the reconstruction of certain details in the parts that are missing today.
-Most importantly, in the 1850s, Shalom Shachne Yellin sent his son in law, Moses Joshua Kimchi, to Aleppo, to copy information about the Codex; Kimchi sat for weeks, and copied thousands of details about the codex into the margins of a small handwritten Bible.
+The community received queries from Jews worldwide, who asked that various textual details be checked, preserved in the responsa literature.
+It allowed for the reconstruction of information in the missing parts today.
+Most importantly, in the 1850s, Shalom Shachne Yellin sent his son-in-law, Moses Joshua Kimḥi, to Aleppo to copy information about the Codex; Kimḥi sat for weeks and copied thousands of details about the codex into the margins of a small handwritten Bible.
 The existence of this Bible was known to 20th-century scholars from the book ‘Ammudé Shesh by Shemuel Shelomo Boyarski, and then the actual Bible itself was discovered by Yosef Ofer in 1989.

-However, the community limited direct observation of the manuscript by outsiders, especially by scholars in modern times.
-Paul E. Kahle, when revising the text of the Biblia Hebraica in the 1920s, tried and failed to obtain a photographic copy.
-This forced him to use the Leningrad Codex instead for the third edition, which appeared in 1937.
+However, the community limited outsiders' direct observation of the manuscript, especially by scholars in modern times.
+Paul E. Kahle, when revising the text of the Biblia Hebraica] in the 1920s, tried and failed to obtain a photographic copy.
+This forced him to use the Leningrad Codex] instead for the third edition, which appeared in 1937.

 The only modern scholar allowed to compare it with a standard printed Hebrew Bible and take notes on the differences was Umberto Cassuto, who examined it in 1943.[15]
 This secrecy made it impossible to confirm the authenticity of the Codex, and indeed Cassuto doubted that it was Maimonides' codex, though he agreed that it was tenth century.